 KMS offers two multi-age Primary classes for preschool and kindergarten-age students from 3-6 years old.

-Our two Senior Primary Teachers, Valérie Kuentz and Paige Fowler, have over 40 years of combined Montessori teaching experience.
+Our two Lead Primary Teachers, Paige Fowler and Rebekah Carpenter, have over 20 years of combined Montessori teaching experience.
 For more information about their backgrounds and the rest of our Primary teaching staff, please visit our Faculty/Staff page.

 Our Primary classes use an age-appropriate Montessori curriculum that meets and exceeds the kindergarten standards set by the Tennessee Department of Education.